D. Scott Showalter

 Mr. McNamee also worked in standards-setting for the AICPA and Government Accountability Office (GAO).
 At GAO, Mr. McNamee led the team that updated Government Auditing Standards in 1994.

 Mr. McNamee holds degrees in accounting from the University of Southern California (BS) and in management information systems from the University of Virginia (MS).
-He is a CPA in several states and a Certified Government Financial Manager.
+He is a CPA in several states.

 Effective October 5, 2014, Mark Reger was designated the Deputy Controller of the United States.
 Mr. Reger was detailed to OMB from the US Treasury Department to serve as the Interim Controller on March 17, 2014, and then assumed the Deputy Controller duties in October.
 Since March, Mark has been responsible for coordinating OMB’s efforts to initiate government-wide improvements in all areas of financial management, including financial reporting, internal controls, grants management, financial systems, improper payments, and real property management.
 He also serves as the OMB representative on the FASAB.